Our mission endures.

 Our younger students, girls in pre-6th through 10th grade, remain with us in Rwanda — and they’re being joined by Afghan girls from around the world.

 In 2022, we launched our first-ever fully online admissions season, targeted specifically at girls in the Afghan diaspora, particularly those forced out of Afghanistan by the Taliban’s return.
-We did the same in a record-setting 2023, and will do so in every year to come.
+We did the same in a record-setting 2023 and 2024, and will do so in every year to come.
 These new students will join us in Rwanda, and we will grow to finally become a boarding school for grades 6-12.

 The SOLA mission is to educate Afghan girls: to create a leadership generation of women who will one day return home to Afghanistan and rebuild all that the Taliban have destroyed.
 What began in Kabul continues now in Rwanda.